galvanizejs/PokeAPI/README.md

 1. Download WheelNavJs from here: http://wheelnavjs.softwaretailoring.net/download.html
 (Click the `Download` button under `Main`)
 1. Unzip the downloaded file
-1. Create a folder called WheelNavJS in the PokeAPI folder
+1. Create a folder called wheelnavjs in the PokeAPI folder
 1. Copy and paste the following files from the wheelnav.js-1.6.1 folder:
     `raphael.min.js`
     `raphael.icons.min.js`